wuyichen24/coding-interview/docs/problems/array/2d/Shortest_Path_In_Grid_With_Obstacles_Elimination.md

 ## Solutions
 - **Solution 1: BFS**
    - Idea:
-      - Add K into the node information, so we know the current node, what is the x, the y and the k (how many k has been used).
+      - Add `K` (the number of obstacles can be eliminated) into the node information, so we know the current node, what is the x, the y and the k (how many k has been used).

   ```java
   class Solution {